hoodiehq/hood.ie/_posts/2016-04-26-Meet-the-hoodies-Julia-Simplicio.md

 ## 5. What advice do you have for aspiring Hoodie contributors?

 You can see our product and related projects on [GitHub](https://github.com/hoodiehq).
-Hop on a project you find interesting and find any issues you’d like to tackle or even make your own issues.
-We are very happy about new contributors and want to make the experience as welcoming as possible for them.
-We’re currently working on facilitating the Hoodie experience for new and existent contributors and maintainers.
+Hop on a project you find interesting and find any issues you’d like to tackle or even make your own issues. __We are very happy about new contributors and want to make the experience as welcoming as possible for them.__ We’re currently working on facilitating the Hoodie experience for new and existing contributors and maintainers.